Full XL Over Queen Bunk Beds: The Best Configuration for Mixed-Age Siblings

 - Queen lower bunk works well independently if the upper bunk is unused

-- Ideal for holiday homes and guest rooms with mixed-age visitors
+- Useful for vacation homes and guest rooms with mixed-age visitors

 - Larger footprint than twin-over-twin — requires a reasonably sized room